aallbrig/k8s-pi-cluster/README.md

 * Find the `MAC address` of your raspberry pi (intentionally ambiguous instruction).
 Once you have each pi's `MAC address`, go into your WIFI router's admin portal (intentionally ambiguous instruction), and reserve an `IP address` for each `MAC address` (intentionally ambiguous instruction).

     Now you know what IP address when your PI is configured on when your Raspberry PIs are on _that_ network!
+* Each network interface has it's own MAC address. `wlan0` (read: WIFI network interface) MAC address != `eth0` (read: physical ethernet connection network interface).
+Use `ifconfig` and search `ether ` to find MAC addresses for each network interface.

 ### Resources
 * Manual setup inspired by this medium article: https://medium.com/nycdev/k8s-on-pi-9cc14843d43